This page contains affiliate links. Please read our disclosure for more info.

 We were also regulars for lunch at Come Vuoi Pane on the main square where they make excellent sandwiches to order.

 Details: Piazza Sant’Oronzo, 34.
-Open all day 10 am until late.
+Open daily from 10am until late.

 11) Piadina Salentina